There are many ways to get help from a librarian — choose the method that best suits your needs:

 - By Phone: Call the reference desk at (212) 817-7077 during reference hours.

-- By Appointment: Schedule a one-on-one research consultation by contacting your subject librarian or submitting an appointment request.
+- By Appointment: Schedule a one-on-one research consultation by contacting your subject librarian.

 Need some quick database recommendations, an overview of an issue in scholarly communications, or an introduction to a research tool?
 Consult our research guides.